mansi135/Instacart_Shopper_Challenge/README.md

 ** Please Note: **

     Even though this problem doesn't requires the new applicant to be persisted in database, I made my own Postgres database to check if existing user can login.
-Hence to run the program, please make sure Postgres is installed in your system and createdb 'instacart_shopper'.
+Hence to run the program, please make sure Postgres is installed in your system and createdb 'instacart_shoppers'.
-    I am not persisting the new users in database, instead just displaying on console
+    I am not persisting the new users in databaseas per the requirement, instead just displaying it on console

 ## Table of Contents
 * [Technologies used](#technologiesused)